 We hired a doula for the birth of our second daughter.
 We hired a doula so I could beg for an epidural at two centimeters dilated and request a vacuum delivery.
-We hired a doula because after Avalon’s birth, that spanned three days and required nearly five hours of pushing, I was worried I couldn’t do it again.
+We hired a doula because after Sprout’s birth, that spanned three days and required nearly five hours of pushing, I was worried I couldn’t do it again.

 In predictable fashion, the morning before I went into labor I hadn’t slept well.
-I had to take Avalon to swimming class and then to my OB appointment.
+I had to take Sprout to swimming class and then to my OB appointment.
 She had a great time ignoring 90% of what I said at both venues, while I kept reminding myself over and over again that I could do hard things.

 In the evening, Scott and I watched a surf movie.
 I mentioned that I was having what was likely braxton hicks contractions or a stomach ache from the wannabe sushi I’d had for dinner.
 At my appointment earlier, my OB said there’d been no change, so I’d set my expectations on being ridiculously overdue and impatient.